Ad-White/my-vehicle-history/TESTING.md

 ## Bugs

 Throughout developing this application, I have used Google Dev Tools to help pinpoint any errors.
+I have tested the deployed site as well, for functionality during development.

 - Bug 1: